openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/using_interoperability_lib_multithread.md

 2. Before entering other threads, all dependent ArkTS data must be converted to Cangjie data.
 3. To use ArkTS interfaces in other threads, switch to the ArkTS thread via `context.postJSTask` for execution.

 The following example demonstrates the specific approach.
-This use case involves an interoperability function that adds two numbers and invokes a callback function to return the sum.
+This case involves an interoperability function that adds two numbers and returns the result via a callback function.

 1. Define the Cangjie function: